 The project further builds upon Monash University’s model of pastoral care that was explored during Turner Hall.
 For Gillies Hall, this included placing communal kitchens directly outside lifts on each floor to increase incidental bump factors and to celebrate the warmth of the exposed CLT structure and natural materials.

 Architecturally, the project is an outward expression of the University’s aspirations for the future development of the Peninsula campus.
-The facade’s folds and cut-outs are both functional and poetic, providing shading and a palette of five colours reflecting the campus site context; the silvers and greens of the eucalypts, the bold orange of burnt Australian earth and the red brick tones of the low rise 1960s and 1970s on-campus accommodation.
+The facade’s folds and cut-outs are both functional and poetic, providing shading whilst referencing the surrounding campus context of rich foliage, bold orange of burnt Australian earth and the red brick tones of the low rise 1960s and 1970s on-campus buildings.

 La Trobe University Student Accommodation, 2020